gvwilson/thirdbit/src/fiction/iffy/index.md

 each speech angrier than the last.
 The Zillions were fanatics.
 They couldn't be trusted,
-and neither could anyone villainous enough to partner with them.
+and neither could anyone villainous enough to partner with them, especially not his clone in Rothera.

+And the *Bengal* had disappeared.
+"Anyone who sights the ship should immediately—"

+Wales silenced the broadcast with a swipe.
+"Who knows?" he said wearily when Aunt Naggie asked where he thought the ship had gone.
+"If we're lucky,
+she's just staying out of the way until things settle down.
+If not…"
+His expression finished his sentence for him.

-Edson and Johnson Wales both seemed unbothered.
+Edson seemed unbothered by it all.
 "Nothin' we can do onna,"
 the Ecologist said to Iffy and Aunt Naggie.
 "'Cept maybe put a li'l more sugar in our tea